rnleach/findfire/README.md

 Once this program is complete, the data it creates can be queried to produce a time series of fire power for a given fire.

+## showfires

+Select fires from the database created by connectfire and output them in a KML format.

+This is a command line application that will select fires based on a given start time, end time, and geographic bounding box and then output them in KML.
+It is analagous to showclusters, however, showclusters only selects clusters that are within the given start and end times, wheres showfires selects any fire that overlaps the start and end times.